-If you're intersted in getting started with PLTW, this is a great place to start!
+If you're interested in getting started with PLTW, this is a great place to start!

 New program registration opens in the fall for the next school year's implementation and closes in late spring.